 I had some initial problems with Stripe since I used a platform that hooks up to Stripe to process the payment.

 The problem was not related to Stripe but the platform I use to host my courses.
-Any how it was solved and here’s the first test payment.
+Any way I sorted that out and here’s the first test payment.

 And here are some from customers.

 Here are my observations. after a few transactions.
 This is for people in MY with international transactions.

 The Stripe fee is 3% + RM 1.00 flat rate and then 6% tax added to the fees.
 One thing though is Stripe converts whatever currency to MYR first, then applies the fees.

 For Paypal the fee is 4.4%+ USD 0.30.
 However there is a currency conversion fee which is applied at the time of withdrawal.
 This fee is around 2.9% when compared to the market rate.